isomerpages/moe-yuyingsec/pages/Terms of Use.md

 *   any delay or interruption in the transmission of the Contents on this Website, whether caused by delay or interruption in transmission over the internet or otherwise; or
 *   any decision made or action taken by you or any third party in reliance upon the Contents, regardless of whether Yuying Sec has been advised of the possibility of such damage or loss.

-You shall not rely on any Contents of this Website to claim or assert any form of legitimate expectation against Yuying Sec, whether procedural or substantive in nature, in respect of any action that Yuying Sec may or may not take in the exercise of its discretion, or in connection with Hougang Sec’s roles as a government agency.
+You shall not rely on any Contents of this Website to claim or assert any form of legitimate expectation against Yuying Sec, whether procedural or substantive in nature, in respect of any action that Yuying Sec may or may not take in the exercise of its discretion, or in connection with Yuying Sec’s roles as a government agency.

 Indemnity
 ---------

-You hereby agree to indemnify Yuying Sec and hold Hougang Sec harmless from and against any and all claims, losses, liabilities, costs and expenses (including but not limited to legal costs and expenses on a full indemnity basis) made against or suffered or incurred by Yuying Sec arising directly or indirectly out of:
+You hereby agree to indemnify Yuying Sec and hold Yuying Sec harmless from and against any and all claims, losses, liabilities, costs and expenses (including but not limited to legal costs and expenses on a full indemnity basis) made against or suffered or incurred by Yuying Sec arising directly or indirectly out of:

 *   your access to or use of this Website; or
 *   your breach of any of these Terms of Use.